pragya638/AI-Research-Paper-Intelligence-System/README.md

 - GitHub: https://github.com/pragya638

 ---

-## ⭐ Support
+## ⭐ Acknowledgements

+This project was developed as part of my AI & Machine Learning learning journey, exploring semantic search, vector similarity search, and large language model applications.

+---

 If you found this project useful, consider giving it a ⭐ on GitHub.

-Feedback and suggestions are always welcome!